rwblickhan/astro-rwblickhan.org/src/content/logs/albums-2024.md

 56. *The Tortured Poets Department*, Taylor Swift
 57. *Gloom Division*, I Dont Know How But They Found Me
 58. *ROLLERCOASTER*, Cadence Weapon
+59. *The Rise and Fall of a Midwest Princess*, Chappell Roan